 Lock the Ambient and Media channels at the levels you want so a busy game’s audio stays balanced.
 Staff can still pull a channel down if it’s too loud, but they can’t blow out your carefully set mix.

-The Speech settings control the synthesized voice that reads spoken hints and Speak text actions aloud.
+The Spoken hints section under Objectives → Settings → Hints controls the synthesized voice that reads hints aloud.
 You choose:

 Local and cloud voices

-Local voices run on the ARC machine and keep working without the internet.
+Local voices run on the ARC computer and keep working without the internet.
 Cloud voices may sound more natural but need an internet connection.
 Pick the engine that fits your room.
+Voices themselves are installed once for the whole business, under System.

 Where to go next

-- Objectives — build the puzzles and write the hints these settings govern.
+- Objectives — build the puzzles, write the hints, and open the Objectives & hints settings drawer.

-- Media — upload the intro, outro, ambient, and alert files this tab points to.
+- Media — upload the intro, outro, ambient, and alert files these settings point to.

-- Displays — the screens that show your intro video and hints.
+- Displays — the screens that show your intro video and hints, and the All displays drawer.